BoschInnovationCampusBerlin/scenario-generator/README.md

 # Scenario Generator

-This is a simple chatbot application using Streamlit and Azure OpenAI.
+This application generates detailed accident scenarios using Streamlit and Azure OpenAI.
+It provides a user-friendly interface to configure various parameters and generates a narrative from the victim's perspective.

 ## How to Run